You are currently viewing Attention screenwriters, the book is better than the movie

 Attention screenwriters, the book is better than the movie

-I remember when my youngest daughter discovered the “Chronicles of Narnia” movie series based on a series of books by C.S.
+I remember when my youngest daughter discovered the “Chronicles of Narnia” movies..
+They are based on a series of books by C.S.
 Lewis.
 It didn’t take her long to understand the symbolism of the Lion representing Jesus and the Witch representing Satan.
 “Jesus,” she said, “wins over them all.”
 She was too young at the time to read the books, so the movies had to do.
-When she was old enough I encouraged her to read the series because there is a principle that the book is better than the movie.
+When she was old enough, I encouraged her to read the series.
+There is a principle that the book is better than the movie.
 Always.
-Grudgingly, she read the series and agreed.
-Once she finally did read them she concurred, the books were far better than the movies.
+Grudgingly, she read them and agreed.
+The books were far better than the movies.

 the book is better than the movie